DinoChiesa/Apigee-GCP-Logging-Example/README.md

 ```

-## View the logs in Stackdriver
+## View the logs in Operations

-Then, open [the Stackdriver logviewer webapp](https://console.cloud.google.com/logs/viewer) to view the log messages:
+Then, open [the Cloud Logging logviewer webapp](https://console.cloud.google.com/logs/viewer) to view the log messages:
 You need to select "Produced API" in the dropdown.

 ![Selecting the dropdown](./images/screenshot-20170214-120451.png)